Language: EN

 The Number Type in TypeScript

-Unlike other languages that may have distinct types for integers and floating-point numbers, TypeScript (and JavaScript) uses a single number type for both.
+Unlike other languages that may have different types for integers and floating-point numbers, TypeScript (and JavaScript) uses a single number type for both.

 let integer: number = 42;